-UFO Hunter Spots ‘Face Of Jesus’ On Mars — Turin Shroud Sculpture Shows Aliens May Have Started Christianity, Conspiracy Theorists Claim
+UFO Hunter Spots ‘Face Of Jesus’ On Mars: Turin Shroud-Like Sculpture Shows Aliens May Have Started Christianity, Conspiracy Theorists Claim

 A UFO hunter claims to have irrefutable proof of close cultural links between human Christian civilization and an ancient Martian civilization.
-According to the alien hunter, a carving on Mars spotted in an image of the Martian surface snapped by NASA’s Curiosity rover bears an eerie resemblance to the face on Jesus on the famous Turin Shroud (see image below).
+According to the alien hunter, a carving on Mars spotted in an image of the Martian surface snapped by NASA’s Curiosity rover bears an eerie resemblance to the face of Jesus on the famous Turin Shroud (see image below).

 The bizarre claim was made by UFO blogger Scott C.Waring in a December 5, 2016 post to his UFO Sightings Daily blog.
 Waring claimed that the Martian carving, uncannily similar in appearance to the face of Jesus on the Turin Shroud, was found close to other remains of ancient alien civilization on Mars.